felixthecat8a/LCD_BacklightRGB/README.md

 ```
 ## RGB LCD Displays

-Some of the displays out there are the Adafruit RGB LCD displays available in  [backlight positive](https://www.adafruit.com/product/398) and [backlight negative](https://www.adafruit.com/product/399).
-Another RGB LCD out there is [this one](https://www.amazon.com/Character-Negative-Backlight-Arduino-projects/dp/B00CRSF37I) from Winstar.
+Some of the RGB displays out there are the Adafruit RGB LCD displays available in  [backlight positive](https://www.adafruit.com/product/398) and [backlight negative](https://www.adafruit.com/product/399).
+Another RGB LCD available out there is [this one](https://www.amazon.com/Character-Negative-Backlight-Arduino-projects/dp/B00CRSF37I) from Winstar on Amazon.